Kotak Mahindra Bank Employee Held for Discrepancies in Panchkula Municipal Corporation's FDR – Outlook Business

-Haryana's State Vigilance and Anti-Corruption Bureau has made the first arrest in connection with the alleged discrepancies in Panchkula Municipal Corporation's fixed deposit receipts of nearly ₹150 crore at a Kotak Mahindra Bank branch.
+Haryana's State Vigilance and Anti-Corruption Bureau arrested two people in connection with the alleged discrepancies in Panchkula Municipal Corporation's fixed deposit receipts of nearly ₹150 crore at a Kotak Mahindra Bank branch.

-According to an official statement on Thursday, the arrested accused, Dileep Kumar Raghav, was the relationship manager in the bank at the time of the commission of offence.
+According to an official statement, Dileep Kumar Raghav, who was the relationship manager in the bank at the time of the commission of offence, was the first to be arrested on Wednesday.
+Another man, identified as Rajat Dahra, was arrested late Thursday night.

+"The case pertains to major discrepancies found in the FDRs and bank accounts of Municipal Corporation Panchkula maintained at Kotak Mahindra Bank, Sector-11, Panchkula," the statement said.

+Preliminary investigation has revealed that Raghav conspired with others and sent false reports to Panchkula Municipal Corporation regarding the fixed deposits, resulting in serious discrepancies in the records, it said.

 The municipal corporation has claimed a multi-crore mismatch in its official records and the balance or records reflected in Kotak Mahindra Bank's Panchkula branch.

-According to Panchkula Municipal Commissioner Vinay Kumar, the discrepancies detected in the Fixed Deposit Receipts (FDR) were to the tune of ₹150 crore.
+According to Panchkula Municipal Commissioner, the discrepancies detected in the fixed deposit receipts were to the tune of ₹150 crore.

 However, a Kotak Mahindra Bank spokesperson, in a statement on Wednesday, said the bank carried out a detailed reconciliation of fixed deposits and linked bank accounts maintained by the municipal corporation and based on the records examined so far, "accounts and transactions were handled in strict adherence to due process and applicable banking norms".